Balancingrock/classic-jekyll-theme/README.md

 For a consistent user experience in the narrow layout, it is recommended not to link pages to top level menu items if these menu items have a drop-down submenu.

+### Alternate method for sub-menu's

+In addition to the method described above there is another way to generate the sub-menu items.
+This method is especially handy if multiple sub-menu entries must be made for a single page using Anchor-Id's.
+To create multiple sub menu entries:

+    ---
+    ...
+    menuInclude: yes
+    menuTopTitle: Classic
+    menuSubs:
+    -
+       title: Sub Menu Title
+       index: 3
+       anchorId: id-of-html-tag
+       url: /pages/menupage.html
+    -
+       title: '-------'
+       index: 4
+       link: no
+    -
+       title: Menu title below separator
+       index: 5
+       anchorId: second-anchor
+    ...
+    ---

+The fields of the menuSubs YAML tag are interpreted as follows:

+- title: The title of the submenu item in the drop down menu.
+- index: The place of the submenu item within the dropdown menu.
+Lower numbers will go above higher numbers.
+This theme only sorts on menuIndex numbers, not on other properties.
+- anchorId: The id of an HTML tag that the link will be made to.
+Do not include the '#' tag as this is gerenated automatically.
+I.e. the relative URL of the first entry above will be: `/pages/menupage.html#id-of-html-tag`.
+- url: The url of the page to link to.
+If no url is specified it will link to the page this YAML matter is in.
+- link: Set to 'no' to disable a link creation from the navigation bar to this page.
+However the submenu title will be included.
+The default behaviour assumes 'yes'.
+So not including this tag will create a link.
+Note: This probably only makes sense if some kind of "divider" must be shown.
+Otherwise showing a submenu item without a link will probably confuse users.

 ## Creating pages with custom second and tertiary columns

 There are 4 YAML tags that control the custom placement and content of the secondary and tertiary columns: